Andrew Chen Kah Eng: Member of the Johor State Legislative Assembly for Stulang and Member of the Democratic Action Party

 In the 2013 Johor state election, Chen was nominated by the Democratic Action Party (DAP), then component party of the Pakatan Rakyat (PR) opposition coalition to contest for the Stulang state seat and won the state seat with 19,799 votes by defeating Chong Chee Siong of the Malaysian Chinese Association (MCA), a component party of the ruling Barisan Nasional (BN) coalition with 3,296 votes of majority.

 In the 2018 Johor state election, Chen was renominated by DAP, a component party of a new Pakatan Harapan (PH) opposition coalition to defend the Stulang state seat.
 He went on to win the seat again with 24,002 votes by defeating Ang Boon Heng of MCA and BN with a significantly increased majority of 12,470 votes.
 PH also defeated BN in the election and the first change of government happened with PH replacing BN to form the new state government after being elected democratically.
-However, as an MLA of PH, Chen was not appointed as Member of the Johor State Executive Council (EXCO), the executive body of the Johor state government.
+However, as an MLA of PH, Chen was not appointed Member of the Johor State Executive Council (EXCO), the executive body of the Johor state government.

-In the 2021 Johor DAP election, he was elected into the Johor DAP committee as a member and was subsequently appointed as new secretary of the committee by Liew Chin Tong, who also made into the committee after receiving third highest amount of votes of 561 after Yeo Bee Yin (631) and Teo Nie Ching (531) and was reappointed as the chairman.
+In the 2021 Johor DAP election, he was elected into the Johor DAP committee as a member and was subsequently appointed new secretary of the committee by Liew Chin Tong, who also made into the committee after receiving third highest number of votes of 561 after Yeo Bee Yin (631) and Teo Nie Ching (531) and was reappointed the chairman.

 In the 2022 Johor state election, Chen was again renominated by DAP and PH, again an opposition coalition after its collapse of state government in February 2020, to defend the Stulang state seat.
 He went on to win the seat again with 12,499 votes by defeating all of his opponents Ang Boon Heng of MCA and BN who challenged him again, Yap Chiang Youis of Perikatan Nasional (PN) and Parti Gerakan Rakyat Malaysia (GERAKAN), Saiful Bahari Sahari of Parti Bangsa Malaysia (PBM) and independent Moharam Baharom with a dramatically decreased majority of 2,866 votes.
 PH was defeated by BN and the latter was reelected to form the state government of Johor.